Nickchapman3773/Uranium-Fever/README.md

 - Large-scale, immersive overhauls and expansions of most locations.
 - Comprehensive, hardcore rebalancing of all gameplay aspects (including combat, physics, NPC AI, weapons, armor, aid, healing, consumables, and more), with an emphasis on greatly enhancing difficulty and cohesion.
 - Ample new items, armors, perks, quests, enemies, and creatures, all intended to further expand the authentic Fallout experience.
 - Substantial object mesh, navmesh, collision marker, room bound, texture, and LOD optimizations with the goal of improved performance and an enhanced combat experience.
+All mods included in Uranium Fever have been compressed, downsized, BSA packed, and reflagged when appropriate.
 - Extensive, full-game retexturing and reimagining of both Wastelands.
 - Dramatically overhauled lighting and special effects to improve the ambiance of both Wastelands.
 - Countless new animations to improve gameplay flow, engagement, and believability.